-- Children begin to develop a mental map of the world and of where they are located in relation to other places. - Children undertake studies at the local scale.
+- Geographical scale and spatial contexts - Children's mental map of the world and their understanding of place are further developed through learning the major geographical divisions on Earth and where they are located in relation to Australia. - Children undertake studies at the local scale.

 - place

 - space

 - environment

+- interconnection

+- scale